SanjaykumarNagalingakumar/my-portfolio-website/README.md

 								is a quick story of me and this website.
 								<hr color="black">
-								Hi I am harisundar studying in panimalar institute of technology in the year of 3rd btech information technology .
+								Hi I am Sanjay Kumar studying in panimalar institute of technology in the year of 3rd btech information technology .
                                                                  As my hobby is watching tv and palying games and interested to do some coding while free timesand this is all about me.